GaelleChar/CatalanNumbers/README.md

 Update (02/27/22) Completed this mini project, recursion is annoying on Javascript, but I learned alot.
-Also can't calculate big numbers, but I don't mind it since, I have some more stuff to work on.
+Also can't calculate big numbers, but I don't mind.

 Until next time...